 The University's Residence Halls complex is located on the North Campus adjacent to the Main Campus and within easy walking distance of downtown Akron.
-The complex contains four dormitory buildings capable of housing 660 students, Orr, Ritchie, and Sisler-McFawn Halls, housing a total of 341 women and the 10-story Spanton Residence Hall which houses 315 women, and the 16-story Bulger Residence Hall which houses 490 men.
+The complex contains five dormitory buildings capable of housing 1150 students.
+Orr, Ritchie, Sisler-McFawn and the ten-story Spanton Residence Hall house a total of 660 women.
+The 16-story Bulger Residence Hall houses 490 men.
+Additional housing is also available at the Torrey House and Sumner Hall for men and the Alpha Gamma Delta sorority house for women, all of which are within walking distance of the Main Campus.

 All of the modern buildings are fully airconditioned and equipped with the finest builtin furniture and conveniences.
-Each building has its own lounges and recreation areas and all are equipped with laundry facilities and storage rooms.
+Each building has its own lounges and recreation areas and are all equipped with laundry facilities and storage rooms.
 The Residence Hall complex also contains a coed dining facility, Robertson Hall, used exclusively by dorm students and a 12-bed infirmary which also serves as the University's Health Center.

-GARDNER STUDENT CENTER houses bowling alleys, music rooms, TV lounge, student activity offices and work rooms, game and billiard room, book store, Alumni Office, Senior Placement Bureau, and cafeteria and dining facilities.
+GARDNER STUDENT CENTER houses bowling alleys, music rooms, TV lounge, student activity offices and work rooms, game and billiard room, book store, Senior Placement Bureau, and cafeteria and dining facilities.

 Pending further construction, several of the University's offices and facilities are housed in temporary structures immediately adjacent to the campus.
-Temporary faculty offices and the Admissions Office are also located in areas immediately adjacent to the central campus.
+Temporary faculty offices are also located in areas immediately adjacent to the central campus.
+The Alumni and Admissions Offices are located at 166 Fur Hill.